JERUSALEM, March 30 Natural gas from the Tamar

 field off Israel's Mediterranean shores began flowing on

-Saturday, the head of one of the partners in the field said in a
+Saturday, the partners in the field said.

 Israel, once energy poor, is expected to become a gas

 exporter by the end of the decade, with the Tamar field holding

 enough reserves to meet the country's gas needs for decades.

 The discovery in 2009 led to an exploration frenzy in the

 Levant Basin - shared between Israel, Cyprus and Lebanon - and